 Written enquiries to the Coroner from a properly interested person will normally receive a reply within 10 working days of receipt.
 If the matter cannot be resolved within that time, an acknowledgement will be issued within 5 working days with an estimate of when a substantive reply will be sent.

 Contact and enquiry points

-The Cornwall Coroners' office is situated at 14 Barrack Lane, Truro, Cornwall, TR1 2DW.
+The contact details for the Cornwall Coroners' office can be found on the right hand side of this page.
 The office is open from 9.00 am to 1.00pm and from 1.30pm to 5.00 pm Monday to Thursday and from 9.00 am to 1.00pm and from 1.30pm to 4.30pm on Friday with the exception of public holidays.
-The telephone number is 01872 261612 and the fax number is 01872 262738.
-Out of office hours contact can be made through most Police stations within the district through the central switchboard of the Devon & Cornwall Constabulary on 101.

 Court hearings may be heard at Municipal Buildings, Boscawen Street, Truro and Bodmin Magistrates' Court or at other appropriate venues.
 The Courts have toilets, separate waiting facilities and telephones.
 The venues are chosen having regard to the balance of convenience for those attending.
 Those wishing to attend Court who have disabilities are requested to notify the Coroner's office as soon as possible so that the most suitable venue can be chosen.
 Those wishing to attend Court who have any special requirements including, for example, translating or interpreting services are also requested to contact the Coroner's office in advance.

 A map giving directions to the location of the Court is available from the person summoning your attendance or from the Coroners' office.